 - Soils with as little as 20% clay particles behave like a sticky clay soil.

 Sand: Sandy soils are the opposite of clayey soils.

 - So they have good spaces between them where air and water can travel.

 - Sandy soils are great for succulents, cacti, and other plants that need fast-draining soil.

 - Sandy soils need to be watered more frequently than clay soils.

 - If you overwater a sandy soil all at once, the water will just flow away.

 Silt: Silt is the third type of soil texture.
 Silt adds little to the overall character of your soil.
 It’s the stuff that settles out of slow-moving water and has a smooth, floury texture.

 All three of these will be in your soil.
 The more even the ratio is between them, the more “loamy” your soil is.
 Loamy soils are the gold standard for vegetable and fruit growing.
 They are rich in nutrients and have good pore spaces that allow water and air to get to plant roots.

-Most of the soil amending we do is to get our clayey, sandy or silty soils to behave more like a loamy soil with a neutral pH.
+Most of the soil amending we do is to get our clayey, sandy, or silty soils to behave more like loamy soil with a neutral pH.